tc39/proposal-uniform-interchange-date-parsing/README.md

 Every current implementation I could find correctly interprets input matching this format (as would be expected) and a superset that includes fewer or more than three fractional digits (e.g., "2018-07-05T20:57:01.42Z").
 However, there is _not_ uniform interpretation of edge cases whose nonconformance is limited to out-of-bounds fields (e.g., "2018-02-30" and "2018-06-28T24:01:01Z" and "2018-06-28T15:00-24:00").

 ### Changes
-Specify the behavior of `Date.parse` not just for input conforming to the interchange format, but to a superset of it that encompasses both more of ISO 8601 and also invalid neighbors of valid input that may fail e.g. bounds checks or decimal localization or uppercase rules:
+Specify the behavior of `Date.parse` not just for input conforming to the interchange format, but to a superset of it that encompasses both more of ISO 8601 and also invalid neighbors of valid input that may fail e.g. bounds checks or decimal localization or uppercase rules (and specifically those that that would be valid with different digits):
 ```js
 /^
   (?<yearish> [0-9]{4} | [+-][0-9]{4,} )